ocornut/imgui/README.md

 ![screenshot of sample code alongside its output with ImGui](/web/code_sample_01.png?raw=true)

-ImGui output vertex buffer and simple command-list that you can render in application.
-Refer to the sample applications in the examples/ folder for instructions on how to integrate ImGui within your existing codebase.
+ImGui outputs vertex buffers and simple command-lists that you can render in your application.
+Because it doesn't know or touch graphics state directly, you can call ImGui commands anywhere in your code (e.g. in the middle of a running algorithm, or in the middle of your own rendering process).
+Refer to the sample applications in the examples/ folder for instructions on how to integrate ImGui with your existing codebase.

 Gallery